On flat and Gorenstein flat dimensions of local cohomology modules: local cohomology and gorenstein flat dimension

-The following theorem, which is the main result of this section, provides a comparison between the Gorenstein projective dimensions of a Cohen-Macaulay module and its non-zero local cohomology module with support in $\fm$.

-\begin{thm}Suppose that the $R$--module $M$ is Cohen-Macaulay of dimension $n$.
-Then \emph{$\Gpd_{R}(M)$} and {\emph{$\Gfd_{R}(\H_{\fm}^n(M))$}} are simultaneously finite and when they are finite, there is an equality \emph{$\Gfd_{R}(\H_{\fm}^n(M))=\Gpd_{R}(M)+n.$} \begin{proof}First notice that, in view of \cite[Theorem 4.27]{CF} and \cite[propositions 2.16 and 1.26]{CF}, we have $\Gfd_{R}\H_{\fm}^d(M)=\Gfd_{\hat{R}}\H_{\fm\hat{R}}^d(\hat{M})$ and $\Gpd_{R}(M)=\Gpd_{\hat R}(\hat M)$.
+\end{proof} \end{lem} \begin{lem}Suppose that $M$ is a Cohen-Macaulay $R$-module of dimension $n$ such that {\emph{$\Gfd_{R}\H_{\fm}^n(M)$}} is finite.
+Then \emph{$\Gfd_{R}M$} is finite. \begin{proof}First notice that, in view of \cite[Theorem 4.27]{CF}, we have $\Gfd_{R}\H_{\fm}^d(M)=\Gfd_{\hat{R}}\H_{\fm\hat{R}}^d(\hat{M})$ and $\Gfd_{R}M=\Gfd_{\hat R}\hat M$.
 Therefore, without lose of generality, we can assume that $R$ is complete; and hence it is a homomorphic image of a Gorenstein local ring $(S,\fn)$ of dimension $d$.
-Now, in view of the local duality theorem \cite[Theorem 11.2.6]{MB}, we have Next, we notice that $M$ is a Cohen-Macaulay $S$--module of dimension $n$; and hence, by \cite[Theorem 3.3.10(c)(i)]{BH}, the $S$--module $\Ext_{S}^{d-n}(M,S)$ is Cohen-Macaulay of dimension $n$.
-So that it is a Cohen-Macaulay $R$--module.
-Therefore, again, we can use the local duality theorem and \cite[Theorem 3.3.10(c)(iii)]{BH} to obtain the following isomorphisms Now, with the aid of the above arguments, there are equivalences { }
+Now, in view of the local duality theorem \cite[Theorem 11.2.6]{MB}, we have Next, we notice that $M$ is a Cohen-Macaulay $S$-module of dimension $n$; and hence, by \cite[Theorem 3.3.10(c)(i)]{BH}, the $S$-module $\Ext_{S}^{d-n}(M,S)$ is Cohen-Macaulay of dimension $n$.
+So that it is a Cohen-Macaulay $R$-module.
+Therefore, again, we can use the local duality theorem and \cite[Theorem 3.3.10(c)(iii)]{BH} to obtain the following isomorphisms Now, by our assumption, (4.1) and \cite[Theorem 4.25]{CF}, we have $\Gid_{R}\Ext_{S}^{d-n}(M,S)<\infty$.
+Therefore, one can use (4.2), \cite[Theorem 4.16]{CF} and Lemma 4.1(ii) to see that $\Gfd_R M$ is finite. \end{proof} \end{lem}

-Notice that, in the above equivalences, the first step follows from \cite[Theorem 4.16 and Proposition 4.24]{CF}, the second step is from (4.2), the third step is clear by 4.1(ii), and the fourth step is an immediate consequence of (4.1) and \cite[Theorem 4.25]{CF}.